trebeljahr/trebeljahr.com/_booknotes/immune.md

 ### Chapter 37 - When Your Immune System Is Too Weak: HIV and AIDS

 HIV attacks Helper T Cells.
 It is a retrovirus - which means that it merges genetic code with yours.
-So HIV stays inside your DNA as long as you're alive.
-Actually it's not the first virus to end up there, around 8% of the total genome are thought to be that kind of retrovirus.
+So HIV stays inside your DNA as long as you're alive.  it's not the first virus to end up there, around 8% of the total genome are thought to be that kind of retrovirus.

 #### Chapter Summary
 HIV does not spread like an ordinary virus only, first it infects a dendritic cell, which carries it to a lymph node, where it infects it's main target - T Helper cells, then it sneakily hides itself in the infected immune cells and only if those have direct contact to another cell, to activate it for example, will the virus be transmitted further.
 This way it stays hidden and under the radar, but keeps spreading through the immune system slowly but surely.
-HIV is also really good at scrambling (mutating) it's antigen surface as well so even if your immune system produces antibodies against it, those will quickly become ineffective since new strains of the virus arise.
+HIV is also  good at scrambling (mutating) it's antigen surface as well so even if your immune system produces antibodies against it, those will quickly become ineffective since new strains of the virus arise.
 Over time it kills more and more Helper T cells until there are so little left, that the adaptive immune system collapses and the HIV virus count explodes.
 That's the last stage - also known as AIDS.
 For Acquired Immune Deficiency Syndrome.

-> Another testament to the fact that humans really could solve all of their major problems if they were better at prioritizing.
+> Another testament to the fact that humans  could solve all of their major problems if they were better at prioritizing.

 ### Chapter 38 - When the Immune System Is Too Aggressive: Allergies